ASSIST News Service

 Although television networks and newspapers around the world showed images of Fu holding up his iPhone so the committee could hear, the media could not capture the extent of the behind-the-scenes maneuvers Fu had orchestrated to bring Chen’s plight to light.

-His life changed radically and again caught the attention of the government, who imprisoned Fu and Heidi, by then his wife, for two months in 1996 for their unsanctioned Christian activities with the underground church.
+The government imprisoned Fu and Heidi, by then his wife, for two months in 1996 for their unsanctioned Christian activities with the underground church.
 In China, only government-approved churches can legally hold religious services.

 Shortly after their release, Heidi became pregnant.
 They feared they would be forced to have an abortion, because they hadn’t sought permission to have a child under China’s repressive population control policies.
 Much like the blind dissident Chen many years later, they decided to escape.

 One night, Heidi left their apartment building in disguise, and Bob jumped out of a second-floor bathroom window.
 They fled to Thailand, Hong Kong and eventually the U.S. Fu first went to seminary in Philadelphia, starting ChinaAid in his attic, and then settled in Midland because of the supporters he met from there.